ixofoundation/docs/guides/create-an-entity.md

 {% hint style="info" %}
 A limited range of markup elements can be used, including hypertext links, which can be included using the standard convention of `[link text](link URL)`

-For the full list of accepted markdown, see this reference page \[TBC]
+For the full list of accepted markdown, see [Page Formatting](/ixo/guides/create-or-view-a-document/page-formatting)
 {% endhint %}

 ### Configure your Entity Settings